 It is the best feeling deep down FINALLY being happy in my own skin.

 Today I am not in a very good head space, and that reflected in my workout.
-Louise pushes me hard, but I want to be pushed hard.
+Louise (my trainer) pushes me hard, but I want to be pushed hard.
 At the moment, I am trying to be the most positive person that I can be but that is all slipping away very fast with everything that’s going on.
 Working out is the only thing, I feel, that keeps my mind from going back to dark places.
 BUT – that will be a forever journey for me living with a brain injury.
 Thankfully, we are about four weeks away from the end of the sugar cane crushing season -alleluia!
 This season was hard, for everybody, it’s definitely not like it was 10 or 20 years ago – the sugar is just not there, lack of diversification etc.

 Today was one of those days where we finish all of our sets, but I didn’t want to stop, I had so much built up anger that I could have pumped out another three hours – I didn’t want it to end.
 Louise is helping me create a machine – and you know why I want to do this, I will prove all those chaps wrong, the people that say “there’s no way she can’t do it!”
 I told Louise, that I will be her little guinea pig and we are going to create something awesome!
 This is the only thing, that I feel, is for me at the moment, the only thing that keeps me from going bat shit crazy.